aleju/mario-ai/README.md

 ## Basics, replay memory

-The training method is deep Q-learning with a replay memory, i.e. the model observes sequences of screens, saves them into its "memory" and later trains on them, where "training" means that it learns to accurately predict the expected action reward values
+The training method is deep Q-learning with a replay memory, i.e. the model observes sequences of screens, saves them into its memory and later trains on them, where "training" means that it learns to accurately predict the expected action reward values
 ("action" means "press button X") based on the collected memories.
-The replay memory has by default a size of 250k training entries.
+The replay memory has by default a size of 250k entries.
-When it starts to get full, the oldest entries are deleted every now and then.
+When it starts to get full, new entries replace older ones.
 For the training batches, examples are chosen randomly (uniform distribution) and rewards of memories are reestimated based on what the network has learned so far.

 ## Inputs, outputs, actions